 In this paper, we provide a solution to the above problem in the context of kernel ridge regression (KRR).
 We work under the standard assumption of covariate shift that the source and the target share the same conditional label distribution.
-In addition, the conditional expectation of the label given covariates is described by a function that belongs to a reproducing kernel Hilbert space (RKHS).
+In addition, the conditional expectation of the label given covariates is described by a function in a reproducing kernel Hilbert space (RKHS).
 The goal is to learn the regression function with small mean squared error over the target distribution.
-While KRR is a natural choice, its performance depends on a penalty parameter that is usually selected by hold-out validation or cross-validation.
-Neither of them is directly applicable without labels.
-We propose to fill the missing labels using an imputation model trained on part of the source data.
-Meanwhile, we train a collection of candidate models on the rest of the source data.
-All models are trained by KRR with different penalty parameters.
-Finally, we select the best candidate model using the pseudo-labels.
+While KRR is a natural choice, its performance depends on a penalty parameter $\lambda$ that is usually selected by hold-out validation or cross-validation.
+Neither of them is directly applicable without target labels.
+Ignoring the target data, however, may lead to suboptimal results if the source samples do not adequately represent the target distribution.
+To integrate both datasets, we propose to fill the missing target labels using an imputation model trained on part of the source data.
+Meanwhile, we train a collection of candidate models on the rest of the source data, using KRR with different penalty parameters.
+Finally, we select the best candidate based on pseudo-labels.